 With this option selected, specifies to automatically check for new and available Arcserve UDP Agent (Windows) updates.
-When you select this option, you then have drop-down menu capabilities to specify when to perform this function (every day or weekly on a specified day) and the time of the day that it will be performed.
+When you select this option, you then have drop-down menu capabilities to specify when to perform this function (every day or weekly on a specified day) and the time of the day that it is performed.

-Note: The default setting for the day or hour that these checks will be automatically performed is randomly assigned by Arcserve UDP Agent (Windows) at the time of installation.
+Note: The default setting for the day or hour that these checks are automatically performed is randomly assigned by Arcserve UDP Agent (Windows) at the time of installation.
 After installation, you can use this Update Schedule setting to change the day and time for these checks.

-By default, if this check determines that a new update is available, Arcserve UDP Agent (Windows) will also automatically download the update.
+By default, if this check determines that a new update is available, Arcserve UDP Agent (Windows) also automatically downloads the update.